sumnerevans/sumnerevans.com/content/2016-12-28-new-orleans-la.md

 scaled it were immediately killed or captured.
 After suffering huge losses, the British commander in reserve brought his troops to cover the retreat of what remained of the British army on the field.
-Casualties for the British totaled over 2000 (285 of which were killed).
+Casualties for the British totalled over 2000 (285 of which were killed).
 There were 62 casualties (13 killed) for the Americans.
 Jackson did all of this with only 4500 men while the British had nearly 14,000.